Board of Directors

 Jessica Ingle is an Army veteran and homeschool mom.
 She previously supported military families with children with disabilities through the Exceptional Family Member Program (EFMP) advisory board, and Texas Center for Disability Studies at the University of Texas at Austin.

 As a disabled Army veteran and a mother of a child with significant disabilities and complex communication needs, Jessica is passionate about helping others with any disability.
-ImpAACt Voices was founded to encourage and support the Augmentative and Alternative Communication (AAC) community.
+ImpAACt Voices was founded to encourage and support the Augmentative Alternative Communication (AAC) community.

 Jessica resides in Northern Virginia with her husband and daughter and holds a degree in General Studies from Central Texas College.